keithstellyes/PyFb/README.md

 Bot logic assumes it can read from a `tokens.json`, `add-token.py` is a command-line utility that holds your hand in adding new tokens.
 For what the key is, you'll have to dig in

-You are free to stand up an instance of these bots if you so desire; however I ask 3 things:
+You are free to stand up a public instance of these bots if you so desire; however I ask 3 things:

-* Reference Keith Stellyes as original author in bot's description
+* MUST link to this repo in bot's description
-* Link to this repo in bot's description
+* One of the following MUST be true:
-* If you're going to stand-up an instance, please have one of the following be true:
+    * Have it be _derivitative_
--- Have it be _derivitative_
+    * OR, have the original bot be inactive for at least 1 week
--- Have the original bot be inactive for at least 1 week -- Not be on Facebook (e.g. Instagram or Reddit are OK)
+    * OR, not be on Facebook (e.g. Instagram or Reddit are OK)

 The original bots are as follows (please link to original if standing up an instance):